kunjcr2/how-llms-are-made/6_finetune/notes_finetune_1.md

 - Adapting a pretrained model to a specific task by training the model on additional data is what we call as fintuning.

 Two types of the finetuning:

 1. Instruction finetuning, here we give the LLM an instruction and which can be then applied to the main body to perform tasks like current GPT does.
 2. Classification finetuning, and here we basically just restict the model to answer in few classifications.
 Like email spam or not spam.
 AND, i dont care about you.
 Coming back to instructions.

 There are 2 ways or methods for finetuning.
 Lora and QLore.
 Read about them from `https://www.redhat.com/en/topics/ai/lora-vs-qlora#:~:text=QLoRA%20and%20LoRA%20are%20both%20fine-tuning%20techniques%20that,trains%20the%20parameters%20necessary%20to%20learn%20new%20information.` Dont go much in this.
 For now, just remember that these are just better ways of finetuning the models.

 ---

 ---

 ---

 **I am skipping a big chunkn of lectures as they are classification fine tuning.
 I have seen those videos but not coded out.
 Here are the links to it:**

 Starts from here, till lecture 37.
 `https://www.youtube.com/watch?v=yZpy_hsC1bE&list=PLPTV0NXA_ZSgsLAr8YCgCwhPIJNNtexWu&index=33&pp=iAQB0gcJCY0JAYcqIYzv`

+The only thing in the video is classification LLMs have a small change and that is, we had to move from logits being of the size 50257, we just needed it to be size of 2 (or size of outcomes in classification.)

 ---

 ---

 ---

+Now from the next one, we actually get the stuff.
+We call it **Instruction finetuning**.